graumannm/Berlin_Bike_CV/README.md

 # Documentation

+## Bike lane identification

+The first step of our pipeline was to identify whether there was a bike lane present in any given image taken from Mapillary.
+We did this by performing semantic segmentation.
+We used a Mask2Former vision transformer that was pretrained on the [Mapillary Vistas dataset](https://www.mapillary.com/dataset/vistas).

 ## Safety labelling of bike lanes

 Because bike lanes are visually diverse, we applied an unsupervised learning approach to cluster bike lane images based on their visual features in order to categorize them.
 Those clusters were then visually inspected and labelled based on what bike lanes they contained.
 Based on our clustering results, new bike lane images will be soft labelled by assigning them to the cluster to which (medoid) they have the highest cosine similarity.